likibikangben/first-project/README.md

 ## Exisiting Features

 - Home page
-  -  I have ensure that it it easy for eveyone to esaily have access to the home page from any where they are on the website.
+  -  I have ensure that it is easy for eveyone to esaily have access to the home page from any where they are on the website.
 I have ensured that their are mutiples ways of getting page to home page by providing a home menu tab which can be accessed from all pages.
 The logo is set to home aswell and I also made the banner clickable to home.
   - I have provided useful information in the `footer` section
     - Such as opening times
     - Sign Up link for new users